 UTI Symptoms Precautions

-Uncomplicated urinary tract infections are usually cured within two to three days of treatment.
+Uncomplicated urinary tract infections usually go away within two to three days of treatment.
 However, complicated UTIs require longer periods of antibiotics, usually between seven and 14 days.
-A complicated UTI occurs in a person who is weakened by another condition, such as people with diabetes, obstructive kidney stones or an enlarged prostate.
+Typically, a complicated UTI occurs in a person who has a weakened immune system as a result of another condition, such as diabetes, obstructive kidney stones or an enlarged prostate.
 Women who are pregnant are also at risk for developing complicated UTIs.
-If you have a weakened immune system and notice UTI symptoms, see your health care provider to take a urine test.
+If you have a weakened immune system and notice UTI symptoms, see your health care provider or go to a clinic to take a urine test.
+An untreated UTI may risk the spread of bacteria, resulting in serious complications such as acute pyelonephritis, a severe kidney infection.
+(19)

 Final Thoughts on UTI Symptoms